 When World War 11 broke out, Eric decided to send his family to Canada while he remained in China.

-On 21 February 1945, five months before liberation, Eric, aged 43, died from an inoperable brain tumor at the age of forty-three.
+On 21 February 1945, five months before liberation, Eric died from an inoperable brain tumor at the age of forty-three.

-While this might not have necessarily been the case in Eric’s situation, as he was a revered sporting hero, while never letting these achievements go to his head, the tributes paid after his death, have provided the spirit of mentoring inspiration and motivation for me as a family man, teacher, School Principal, sports coach, mentor and developer of youth mentoring programs – someone who never stops learning.
+While this might not have necessarily been the case in Eric’s situation, as he was a revered sporting hero who never let these achievements go to his head, the tributes after his death have provided the spirit of mentoring inspiration and motivation for me as a family man, teacher, school principal, sports coach, mentor and developer of youth mentoring programs – someone who never stops learning.

 We are living in a politically correct thinking global community that so often squelches the God-given gifts and talents of individuals like Eric, yet he remains a role model for many, especially those guided by a strong faith.